umbertopicchini/umbertopicchini.github.io/_pages/events.md

 NORDSTAT 2023
 ======

 I am the chair of the organizing committee for [NORDSTAT 2023](https://nordstat2023.org/), the 29th Nordic conference in Mathematical Statistics.
-I am also member of the Scientific Cmmittee.
+I am also member of the Scientific Committee.

 Structured Learning
 ======